misselliev/misselliev/README.md

 - 💬 Ask me about: Chihuahuas, food recipes!
 - 😄 Pronouns: she/her
 - :computer: Fun fact: I have 1.5 years of remote work experience with devs from all over the world
-- :dog: Fun fact 2: My tiny chihuahua dog is ready to review your offer proposal.
+- :dog: Fun fact 2: My tiny chihuahua dog is ready to woof at the right offer.
 - :zap: You can check out my portfolio [here](https://elizabeth-villalejos.netlify.app)